brooks42/pkto/README.md

 ### Evolution

-Evolve: Flip the card over, just like with transform.
+Evolve - An activated ability that turns the card over, just like transform.
 Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their power, toughness, and name are different.

-Evolve From: An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
+Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all abilities from under it.

-Both the activated ability "Evolve" and the alternate casting cost "Evolve From" count as evolution.
-Any triggered abilities that care about a Pokémon evolving will trigger from both types of evolution.
+Both "Evolve" and "Evolve From" count as evolution/evolving.
+Any triggered abilities that care about Pokémon evolving will trigger from both types of evolution.
+If a card affects what you can pay "to evolve Pokémon" it applies to both types of evolution.

 A Pokémon is considered evolved if it is the back side of a card with an evolve ability or it was cast using its Evolve From cost.
-A Pokémon is considered unevolved if it is the front side of a card with an evolve ability or it is a card with an Evolve From cost that was cast using its standard mana cost.
+A Pokémon is considered unevolved if it is the front side of a card with an evolve ability, it is a card with an Evolve From cost that was cast using its standard mana cost, or it is a card without Evolve or Evolve From.

 ## FAQs